ProAlgos/ProAlgos-Cpp/cpp/include/algorithm/sorting/README.md

 Where N is the number of elements, and K is the number of buckets

 ## 8. Radix Sort
 Least significant digit radix sort is an efficient, non-comparative, integer sorting algorithm that sorts data with integer keys by grouping keys by the individual digits which share the same significant position and value.
+Note that this implementation of radix sort can be used to sort positive integers only.

 ### Usage
 ``` c++
 vector<int> Arr{1, 8, 5, 12, 3};